tschneidereit/typed-objects-explainer/core.md

 points at the `to` point (and each point consists of two `float64`s, which are 8 bytes each).

-Unlike for structs, accessing a field of primitive type does not return a typed object.
+Accessing a field of primitive type does not return a typed object, in contrast to fields of struct type.
 Instead, it simply copies the value out from the array buffer and returns that.
 Therefore, `toPoint.x` yields the value `1`, not a pointer into the buffer.

 The rules for accessing named and indexed properties of a struct are the same.
-If for example you have a `uint8` indexed struct type like `new StructType(uint8, 32)`, then `array[0]` will yield a number.
+If for example you have an instance `array` of a `uint8` indexed struct type like `new StructType(uint8, 32)`, then `array[0]` will yield a number.
 If you have an array of structs, then the result is a new typed object pointing into the same buffer, just as when accessing a struct field: